pyri-project/pyri-core/doc/TeachPendantConstructionInstructions.md

 <br><br>

-# 6.0: Software Setup for Runtime Computer
+# 6.0: Network Bridge Setup for Runtime Computer

 To set up the ethernet connection from the tablet to the network through a bridged connection you can follow the instructions given here:
 <br><br>